Lex-Col/Axiom_OS/README.md

 # 🛡️ The Archangæl Project
+## The Source.
+The Sentinel.
+The Creation.
-## 🏗️ THE TRINITY: ARCHITECTURAL HIERARCHY
+###🏗️ THE TRINITY: ARCHITECTURAL HIERARCHY

 | Component | Strategic Role | Role |
 | :--- | :--- | :--- |